 - a.
-The progress report lists 21 private systems, 59 municipal systems, 104 master meters, 25 intrastate transmission systems, and 9 gathering lines.
+The progress report lists 19 private systems, 50 municipal systems, 104 master meters, 23 intrastate transmission systems, and 9 gathering lines.
 Progress report information is tracked by Melissa on a spreadsheet.
 Melissa has developed a spreadsheet specifically for filling out the progress report. - b.
-The progress report identifies 543 inspection days.
-112 of those days are construction days.
-This calculates to 20 % of the inspection days being construction days.
+The progress report identifies 601 inspection days.
+SICT requires 521 inspection days.
+104 days need to be construction days.
+121 of those days are construction days.
+This is greater than 20 % construction days.
 Inspection days are generated from weekly reports which are filled out in addition to time sheets by the inspectors.
 Progress report inspection days are calculated from Melissa's spreadsheet. - c.
-Attachments 1 and 3 numbers match up.
-Could not find People Natural Gas (from the random operator list) in attachment - 3.
-Peoples Natural Gas was purchased by Frontier gas.
-This issue is resolved. - d.
-There are three incidents listed in Kentucky's progress report.
-They are the 2/27/21 Columbia Gas excavation damage incident, the 3/1/21 external corrosion on Kentucky Frontier gas incident and the 10/20/21 internal corrosion incident of Louisville Gas and electric.
-All three incidents were reported in PDM.
-30 day reports were submitted for all three incidents. - e.
-The 2020 progress report had 21 carry over violations.
-Results on the 2021 report add up properly for the year.
-The 2021 progress report showed 13 carried over violations which are now clear. - f.
-Mellissa has many spreadsheets which are used to mange internal processes.
+Attachments 1 and 3 numbers are consistent. - d.
+The progress report listed one incident.
+This was a transmission incident at the magnolia compressor station for Louisville gas and electric on 1/12/2022.
+This was designated as an equipment failure accident.
+I incident was listed on PDM.
+An NRC report was submitted. - e.
+Compliance numbers add up.
+28 carry over violations were left at the end of 2022.
+A \$100.000 penalty was imposed on Atmos Energy.
+17 violations were carried over from 2021.
+This was validated on the progress report. - f.
+Melissa has many spreadsheets which are used to manage internal processes.
 Kentucky had adequate records which were readily available during the evaluation. - g.
 Melissa tracks spreadsheets to manage T&Q training activities.
-Mike Nantz had 95% gas pipeline safety time listed in the progress report? in 2021, Mike worked 5% of his time on a rate case.
-His time now adds to 100%. - h.
-Kentucky has until July this year to pass the MAOP reconfirmation expansion of assessment requirement with the required 2 year time frame. - i.
-Accomplishments identified on the 2021 progress report are: inspection days were met in the covid environment, Melissa chaired the Southern NAPSR region and three accident investigations were performed.

-Total points scored for this section: 0 Total possible points for this section: 0 a.
+Core inspectors are Chris Baily, Melissa Holbrook, Scott Morris, David Nash and Miker Nantz.
+John Gallimore is a new inspector undergoing T&Q training. - h.
+Kentucky is up to date of rule amendments. - i.
+Kentucky accomplishments are completing 114 inspections, chairing the Southern region for NAPSR, and they met the annual work plan a.
 Standard Inspections, which include Drug/Alcohol, CRM and Public

+Total points scored for this section: 0 Total possible points for this section: 0